Rupt/bailed-statistics/README.md

 This is an efficient design pattern for short-lived programs;
 to track and free memory oneself is duplication of effort.

-RooStats and its HistFitter extensions operate under this design.
-We must therefore ensure short lives to our programs using them.
+RooStats and its HistFitter extensions operate under this design, so we must ensure short lives to our programs using them.

 We execute leaky code to simulate small batches of toys in a pool of processes which frees resources after each batch.

+Care is taken to use unique random seeds so results combine accurately.

 ## Usage